 When a child is ill, the best place for them to be is at home where adequate monitoring and care can be carried out.
-This is also for the protection of the other children and staff at Preschool and helps prevent the spreading of infection and illnesse.
+This is also for the protection of the other children and staff at Preschool and helps prevent the spreading of infection and illness.

-Parents are asked to notify the Preschool if their child is going to be absent.
-If parents are unsure about whether to bring their child, they may contact the Preschool to discuss their concerns.
+Families are asked to notify the Preschool if their child is going to be absent.
+If families are unsure about whether to bring their child, they may contact the Preschool to discuss their concerns.

 When to keep your child at home

 |> A temperature above 38 degrees||> Head Lice (until treated)|

 |> Cough, runny nose, sore throat||> Hepatitis A|

 |> Vomiting (within 24 hours)||> Herpes Labialis (Cold Sores)|

 |> Diarrhoea (within 24 hours)||> Impetigo (unless covered)|

 |> Severe skin rashes||> Influenza|

 |> Chicken Pox||> Meningitis|